wp-plugins/bitpay-for-woocommerce/readme.txt

 5. The settings screen for this plugin

 == Changelog ==

+= Unreleased =

+= 2.2.7 - 2015-05-28 =
+* Fixed - Security issue with ajax calls

+= 2.2.6 - 2015-04-20 =
+* Added - New order status setting which also fixes issues with new orders being set to On-Hold and triggering emails

+= 2.2.5 - 2015-04-02 =
+* Fixed - Bundled BitPay PHP Client for releases now includes entire client

 = 2.2.4 - 2015-03-09 =
 * Added - Curl requirement check during activation